Mouth Hygiene & Mouth Ulcers

 - Gastrointestinal tract conditions such as ulcerative colitis, Crohn’s, coeliac disease

 - Infections such as streptococcus, herpes simplex, lichen planus, shingles, syphilis or tuberculosis

 - Swap your toothpaste for one that does not contain the ingredient sodium lauryl sulphate.

 - Make sure you are eating well 80% of the time.

-- If you feel your diet is lacking in folic acid, vitamin B12, iron or vitamin C, you might consider taking supplements but it is always better to try and achieve this first through changes in diet.
-Vitamin C and B12 are necessary to the absorption of iron if you are lacking in this, for example, if you are suffering from anaemia.
+- If you feel your diet is lacking in folic acid, vitamin B12, iron or vitamin C, you might consider taking supplements, but it is always better to try and achieve this first through changes in diet.
+Vitamin C and B12 are necessary to the absorption of iron if you are lack in this, for example, if you are suffering from anaemia.

 - Eliminate any foods that you feel may make you more prone to ulcers such as spicy foods, acidic foods or anything that is abrasive to the mouth tissues - e.g. crusty bread.